gsanchit01/myfoundationbank/README.md

 # Follow the given below steps:-

-The website will be used by three different types of users: customers, employees and administrators.
+The website will be utilized by three variants of users: customers, employees and administrators.
 The web site will provide a different interface for each of the three types of users.